oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

 4. Update the `UserStockTransactionServiceImpl.java` class, located in the `/com/oracle/tmm/stockbroker/service/impl` package of the `StockBroker` application.
 Add the following lines of code to register the transaction events within the transaction boundary.
 Note that you must register the transaction event after the transaction begins.

-    1. Add the following line of code to import the `TransactionEventsUtility` package.
+    1. Add the following lines of code to import the required packages.

         ```java
         <copy>
+        import jakarta.transaction.*;
         import com.oracle.tmm.stockbroker.utils.TransactionEventsUtility;
         </copy>
         ```